PJ-Resp3ct/UPAT/README.md

 Download a ready-to use VM for VMWare Player with UPAT and prerequisites installed in Ubuntu 16.04 here: https://drive.google.com/file/d/0B84EdDa7rqRyb3NDbGFiVTFpRVU/view?usp=sharing (6.5GB)

+Login with pj / root (yes that's not secure...)

+Launch a Terminal, cd Desktop, then run ./UPAT.sh

 -------
 An indicative roadmap for future improvements:

--	A huge announcement reported in august 2017 was the release of the biggest passwords dictionary from Have I Been Pwned website, consisting of 306 million entries which could be added to the Wordlists repository and used to check instantly if a given password has been leaked online and thus exclude it from use.
+-	[DONE 1/10/17] A huge announcement reported in august 2017 was the release of the biggest passwords dictionary from Have I Been Pwned website, consisting of 306 million entries which could be added to the Wordlists repository and used to check instantly if a given password has been leaked online and thus exclude it from use.

 -	[DONE 30/9/17] Integrate Hash Buster, a Python script released in June 2017 that takes as input an encrypted password and asks online services who basically host rainbow tables and known/leaked hashes for the matching plaintext.
 Ethical concerns however apply as the passwords would then be uploaded online on servers outside of our control.